vplusplus/RazorTextTemplating/README.md

 # RazorTextTemplating

-Provides Incremental Generator that can preprocess Razor Text Template(s) to standalone class(es) with no dependencies.
+Provides [Incremental Generator](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.md) that can preprocess RazorTextTemplate to standalone class with no dependencies.